 Heidegger is probably the main philosophical influence on Tallis, however, and when he relates his position to Heidegger’s, saying that, “Our status as “beings whose being is an issue for itself” imports “becausation” into the universe” (Tallis 2021, p.
 152), a substantive connection between the Intentionality and Mysterian arguments begins to emerge.
 Reflecting on the Heideggerian idea that everyday practical engagement has ontological priority over our scientific picture of the world, Tallis says he has been trying to restore notions such as free activity “to the place where they belong”, namely everyday life.
 “That people exert power, have capacities, face the world, etc.,’ he says, ‘are things that we can see and feel” (Tallis 2021, p.
 152).

 If we return to the Mysterian argument with these influences in mind, it appears in a new light.
 We can now interpret it not as the claim that ignorance holds open the possibility of freedom, but rather that the freedom central to our everyday engagement with the world can never be usurped by our scientific understanding.
 Our scientific understanding must always be incomplete, because it cannot incorporate intentionality, and it must always refer back to the everyday engagement which makes scientific understanding possible.
-If this interpretation is correct, then the connection between the two arguments is essentially a Heideggerian claim to the ontological priority of everydayness.
+If this interpretation is correct, then the connection between the two arguments is essentially a Heideggerian claim about the ontological priority of everydayness.
 Or a Merleau-Pontyan claim, since they were at one on this issue; as Merleau-Ponty memorably put it at the beginning of Phenomenology of Perception, “every scientific schematization is an abstract and derivative sign-language, as is geography in relation to the countryside in which we have learnt beforehand what a forest, a prairie or a river is” (Merleau-Ponty 1945, ix).

 Reading Tallis this way not only explains the relevance of the Mysterian Argument, it also shores up the Intentionality Argument.
 For suppose we grant that there cannot be two possible futures in nature except when it comes under the gaze of intentional consciousness.
 Fair enough, but that does not mean they are genuine possibilities, nor that the consciousness envisaging them has any power over which one comes about; maybe that is entirely due to nature’s “habits of unfolding that are not negotiable” (Tallis 2021, p.
 95).
 But if the everyday world of possibility and tensed time has ontological priority over nature and its habits, however, then this objection is undermined.
 For in that case, the world of freedom and possibility – the explicit and articulate one which intentional consciousness finds when it looks at nature – is the world which scientific understanding must answer to.
 To illustrate the idea boldly: if everyday life assures us both coffee and tea are options, then science could never be right to tell us that only tea is possible.
 The reason our scientific accounts of nature and its habits can never be completed in such a way as to conflict with our freedom is that science cannot account for intentionality, and hence it cannot account for a positive feature of the ontologically primary reality which intentionality reveals, that positive feature being freedom.
 The scientific picture is not just unthreatening as regards freedom, it is necessarily inadequate.